kayc0des/TensorFlow_for_DeepLearning/00-tf_fundamentals/README.md

 ### 'If you can build a simple rule-based system that doesn't require machine learning, do that.' - Rule 1 of [Google's Maching Learning Hanfbook](https://developers.google.com/machine-learning/guides/rules-of-ml)

+## Folder Outline

+In this folder, we are going to cover some of the most basic fundamental concepts of tensors using TensorFlow

+Outline:
+- Introduction to tensors and creating tensors [tf.constant()](00-tf_constant.ipynb) or [tf.Variable()](01-tf_Variable.ipynb)
+- Getting information from tensors
+- Manipulating tensors
+- Tensors & Numpy
+- Using @tf.function
+- Using GPUs with TensorFlow (or TPUs)
+- Exercises

 # Machine Learning and Deep Learning

 - **Machine learning** is turning data into numbers and finding patterns in those numbers.